 - The student should attend all scheduled lessons.
-The instrumental teacher must be given where possible, 24 hours notice in advance if the student will be absent. - Should a student be ill on the morning of their lesson please ring the instrumental teacher personally on their mobile phone number before school hours.
-If the student is taught by College faculty staff, when notifying the College of their absence, please ask them to inform the Performing Arts Office. - Please advise teachers if students will be away from school on camps or excursions; or if there is a special event or test on that day.
-If possible ring / email the teacher well in advance of the date, so that alternative arrangements can be made. - Please do not leave messages with the Performing Arts Office or College Administration Staff, as a teacher may not receive the message on time. - If no reasonable advance notice of absence is given, students will incur the usual lesson charge.
+The instrumental/vocal teacher must be given, where possible 24 hours notice in advance if the student will be absent. - Should a student be ill on the morning of their lesson please ring the instrumental/vocal teacher personally on their mobile phone number before school hours. - Please advise teachers if students will be away from school on camps or excursions; or if there is a special event or test on that day.
+If possible ring the teacher well in advance of the date, so that alternative arrangements can be made. - Please do not leave messages with the Music Department or College administration staff, as a teacher may not receive the message on time. - If no reasonable advance notice of absence is given, families will incur the usual lesson charge.